-In the case of persistent behavioural problems then the parents will be informed.
+In the case of persistent behavioural problems, parents/carers will be informed.

 Extreme behaviour does present itself in school from time to time.
 It is the responsibility of all members of staff to deal appropriately and consistently with unacceptable behaviour.

 Guidelines

-- Remain calm (if necessary give time for child to cool off). - Ascertain facts. - Avoid confrontation . - Get immediate support from the behaviour support team, the assistant head for pastoral care if it cannot be resolved. - Follow LEA Exclusion Guidelines when required.
+- Remain calm (if necessary give time for child to cool off). - · Ascertain facts. - Avoid confrontation. - Get immediate support from the intervention team, the assistant head for pastoral care if it cannot be resolved. - Develop use of 1:1 TOL (Thrive online) profiling and action planning to support development of increased emotional resilience and stress regulation for the student. - Follow LEA Exclusion Guidelines when required.